Skip to content

 • See architecture.md for more details about the connections established between AWS and GCP.

-• Perhaps the most important column in this view is the State of each of the Hosts.
+• Perhaps the most important column in the dedicated hosts view is the State of each of the Hosts.

 • When a host is missing vCPU utilization info, it could indicate the instance is deleted, but not yet deleted from the account’s pool.